lexicalunit/event-watch/README.md

 I would like to add the following features in future versions of event-watch.

-- Fix weird issue where tooltip is generated twice sometimes.
+- Refactor and unify creation of tooltip and status-bar label?
 - Support schedule data being provided by remote configuration file.
 - Time formatting options for `$tminus` besides [humanized durations](http://momentjs.com/docs/#/durations/humanize/).
 - More granularity when config updates, so that we parse schedules a minimal numbers of times.